MikoStellio/appium_demo/README.md

 Or you can call behave from root
 `behave behave_package/behave/features`

+#### Issues with the batch file
-Issues with activating the .venv when running the run_behave_tests.bat means the path for calling the .venv is wrong.
+1. Issues with activating the .venv when running the run_behave_tests.bat means the path for calling the .venv is wrong.
 Set the correct path (usually inside the root of the python project)
+2. Could not see the steps and feature files
+Modify the path of the `behave appium_demo/behave_package/behave/features -o test_reports/behave_report.txt` for the features to the correct path